Epsilon Eta: History

-By 2000, the Alpha chapter had initiated ninety members and an executive committee was established to oversee the national fraternity.
+By 2000, the Alpha chapter had initiated ninety members, and an executive committee was established to oversee the national fraternity.
 However, in the fall of 2020 three of Alpha chapter's former members publicly criticized the group "for fostering white supremacy."
 The fraternity's executive board and Alpha's members decided to close the chapter in September 2020.
 The Daily Tar Heel shared the chapter's statement: "As a historically exclusive and majority-white institution with semblances of Greek life, we have contributed to the preservation of white supremacy on UNC-Chapel Hill’s campus.
 Our actions have marginalized and silenced BIPOC voices.
 To address these injustices, we view abolition as the most direct course of action to dismantle white supremacy."

 Despite this setback, new chapters formed at Virginia Commonwealth University in 2020, the University of Arizona in 2022, and the University of Virginia in 2023.
-The Alpha chapter was reestablished at the University of North Carolina in September 2022 by Tayton Alvis, Sarah Masters, Zachary Miller, Gregory Mink, and Sanjana Venkatraman.
+The Alpha chapter was re-established at the University of North Carolina in September 2022 by Tayton Alvis, Sarah Masters, Zachary Miller, Gregory Mink, and Sanjana Venkatraman.